INGEOTEC/RegionalEmbeddings/README.md

 | United States of America |  US  | 2,256.6K |   26.2M  |   366.1M  |

 In addition to the country's population; the number of tweeters vary different due to social and economic conditions, internet access, and obviously, Twitter's permeation in that country.

+In particular, we remove Equatorial Guinea due to the lack of enough mass to create embeddings.

 ....